sekoyo/ccy-icons/README.md

 import { BTC } from 'ccy-icons' // and render the component <BTC />
 ```

-**Important:** icons don't set a width and height, you should set one or both with CSS, or allow the icon to fill it's container.
+**Important:** icons don't set a width and height, you should set one or both with CSS, or allow the icon to fill its container.

 ## Contributing